 Material from [1] 4.4

 All PDs are internally partitioned into a physical (PHY) layer and a medium access control (MAC) sublayer of the data link layer, in accordance with the ISO/OSI-IEEE Std 802-2001 reference model.
-Direct communications between PDs are to transpire at the PHY layer and MAC sublayer as specified in this standard; Message security services are to occur at the MAC sublayer, and security key generations are to take place inside and/or outside the MAC sublayer.
+Direct communications between PDs are to transpire at the PHY layer and MAC sublayer as specified in this standard; Message security services are to occur at the MAC sublayer, and security operations are to take place inside and/or outside the MAC sublayer.

 Within a PD, the MAC provides its service to the higher layer through the MAC service access point (SAP) located immediately above the MAC sublayer, while the PHY provides its service to the MAC through the PHY SAP located between them.
 On transmission, the higher layer passes MAC service data units (MSDUs) to the MAC sublayer via the MAC SAP, and the MAC sublayer passes MAC frames (also known as MAC protocol data units or MPDUs) to the PHY layer via the PHY SAP.
 On reception, the PHY layer passes MAC frames to the MAC sublayer via the PHY SAP, and the MAC sublayer passes MSDUs to the higher layer via the MAC SAP.
 Both MAC SAP and PHY SAP are not exposed and their specifications are beyond the scope of this standard.

+Fig. Xxx: Protocol Architecture.
+Grayed out boxes signify layers and nodes not specified by 15.8.
+Dotted lines signify an intermittent connection

 There may be a logical PD management entity (PDME) that exchanges network management information with the PHY and MAC as well as with other layers.